 The basic difference between these two is spar varnish may get chipped or chalked off over time, but spar urethane does not.

-When applied on the surface and dried it creates a shiny surface.
+When applied to the surface and dried, it creates a shiny surface.

-Spar varnish, in general, protects the wood from getting damaged or discolored due to water, heat, UV rays, stain, and solvent.
+Spar varnish, in general, protects the wood from getting damaged or discolored due to water, heat, UV rays, stain, and solvents.

-Depending on the climate conditions, drying time between the coats of spar varnish may go to 24 to 36 hours.
+Depending on the climate conditions, the drying time between the coats of spar varnish may go from 24 to 36 hours.

-Although it provides a protective scratch resistance coating, the disadvantage of using spar varnish is it chip, chalk or flake off over time.
+Although it provides a protective scratch resistance coating, the disadvantage of using spar varnish is it chips, chalk, or flakes off over time.

 So, it needs to be reapplied on the surface periodically to create a protective layer.

-Spar urethane, on the other hand, is a synthetic product which is usually made water-based or an oil-based product.
+Spar urethane, on the other hand, is a synthetic product that is usually made of water-based or oil-based products.